How to Find Fish in Rivers

 The end of a pool or run of riffles is called a tailout.
 It’s where the current slows down, and big fish hunker down, looking for an easy meal.
 Fish will sit behind a micro-structure like a rock, piece of wood, or even a wave of gravel that deflect the current just enough so those fish don’t expend much energy waiting for your lure to find them.

 Remember that fish are looking for an easy meal and doing their best not to become one themselves.
 Find structure, cold water, seams, eddies, and tailouts, and you’ll find the fish.

-Check back weekly for more articles in our Be An Expert on the Water series!
+More articles in our Be An Expert on the Water series!